 Courses with the Florida Historic Golf Trail golfer by their name will be highlighted in greater detail in our Feature Course section including their history, images, current conditions, insider information, and nearby historic sites.

-The newest Featured Course is the Bartow Golf Course.
+The newest Featured Course is the Miami Springs Golf and Country Club.